MCT-master/mct-master.github.io/_posts/2020-05-13-Sonification-of-Standstill.md

 <figure>
    <iframe src="https://drive.google.com/file/d/1wwF6w1uiyAbl1GEEH65wRipRvgTWbw1G/preview" width="640" height="80"></iframe>
-   <figcaption>Audio: displcament of position of Participant 1 mapped to white noise in 100Hz data playback rate </figcaption>
+   <figcaption>Audio: displacement of position of Participant 1 mapped to white noise in 100Hz data playback rate </figcaption>
 </figure>

 # Mapping Z- Axis values

 Moreover, an interesting phenomenon was noticed in the mapping of Z-Axis values.
 By listening to the mapping of Z-axis values with the sine tone, a gradual dropping of the sine tone frequency was noticed for all three participants.
 It can be noticed that the sudden fluctuations of the sound are very low compared to the fluctuations noticed in the mapping of displacement position values.
 Which could potentially result because of the less up and down movements of the head when standing still (Jensenius, 2017).
 The gradual drop of the sine frequency may probably be indicating a gradual fall of the position for standing over a longer period.
 As mentioned in a previous study of a standstill experiment, “This could be an indication that we ‘sink’ a little when standing still over time, but the numbers are too small to point to a strong conclusion” (Jensenius et al., 2014).
 And a sudden rise of the frequency can be noticed after certain frequency drops.
 This can be possibly due to the reason of participants re-adjust their postures by trying to straighten their back (Jensenius, 2017).
 Also, this falling of the sine frequency is strongly noticeable towards the very end of the session, and this might be indicating a falling of the posture due to fatigue for standing for a longer period.
 Moreover, two of the three participants (participant 1 and participant 10) indicate a dropping in the frequency of the sine tone after halfway through the session and keep a lower frequency until the end of the session.
 This might be indicating that the participants tried to relax the body to maintain the stillness when the music starts and resulted in a sudden falling of the height.
 However, this must be tested with a larger number of participants before having a strong confirmation.

+Let's listen to an audio sample.

 <figure>
    <iframe src="https://drive.google.com/file/d/1jgHQxJ5A3S7nSafv_jrYbp6kvkKlNgX3/preview" width="640" height="80"></iframe>
    <figcaption>Audio: Z-Axis values of Participant 1 mapped to Sine tone in 800Hz data playback rate </figcaption>
 </figure>

-Let's listen to a the audio sample.

 # Applying spatial audio